mph-/lcapy/doc/expressions.rst

 - `is_number` returns True if expression is a number

+- `is_rational_function` returns True if expression is a rational function

+- `is_strictly_proper` returns True if degree of denominator greater than degree of numerator

 - `label` returns string describing expression to use as a plot label

 - `magnitude` returns absolute value